Dirk Hartog Island: Wildlife and conservation

 Dirk Hartog Island is an important nesting site for loggerhead sea turtle, with green turtles and loggerhead turtles both nesting on the beaches.
 It is also home for the endemic subspecies of the white-winged fairy-wren.
 Quoin Bluff, mid-way along the eastern side of the island, holds an important pied cormorant nesting colony which, along with Freycinet Island some 80 km to the south-east, forms the Quoin Bluff and Freycinet Island Important Bird Area, identified as such by BirdLife International.

 In October 2018, at the end of a 20-year project, the island was declared free of feral cats, goats and sheep, paving the way for the reintroduction of 11 native animals, most of which had disappeared following a century and a half of pastoral activity and predation.

-The "Return to 1616" environmental reconstruction project involves returning nine native species confirmed to have once been present on the island: the western barred bandicoot, burrowing bettong, Shark Bay mouse, greater stick-nest rat, western thick-billed grasswren, brush-trailed bettong, heath mouse, desert mouse, brush-tailed mulgara, dibbler and chuditch.
-Two additional mammal species that are thought likely to have once been present on the island, the rufous hare-wallaby and banded hare-wallaby, are also included in the faunal reconstruction, and were the first to be returned following the eradication of feral cats in September 2017.
+The "Return to 1616" environmental reconstruction project originally included the planned return of nine native species confirmed to have once been present on the island: the western barred bandicoot, burrowing bettong, Shark Bay mouse, greater stick-nest rat, western thick-billed grasswren, brush-trailed bettong, heath mouse, desert mouse, brush-tailed mulgara, dibbler and chuditch.
+Two additional mammal species that are thought likely to have once been present on the island, the rufous hare-wallaby and banded hare-wallaby, were included in the faunal reconstruction, and were the first to be returned following the eradication of feral cats in September 2017.

 The western barred bandicoot and the dibbler were returned in October 2019.

 The Shark Bay mouse and the greater stick-nest rat were reintroduced to the island in April and May 2021, respectively, with early monitoring suggesting ongoing survival.
+The island is modelled to have a potential carrying capacity of approximately 10,000 greater stick-nest rats, which if reached, would be by far the largest extant population of the species.

 The western thick-billed grasswren was returned in October 2022, with 85 birds translocated to the island from two distinct mainland populations at Shark Bay.

 Proof that dibblers were reproducing on the island was established in June 2021.
 By November 2022, all six reintroduced mammal species were described as breeding and establishing new territories on the island.

 One hundred brush-tailed mulgaras were reintroduced to the island from Matuwa Kurrara Kurrara National Park in the Western Australian Goldfields, in June 2023.
-The population is hoped to expand to 3000 individuals.
+The population is hoped to expand to 3,000.

-Brush-tailed bettongs were reintroduced to the island in early 2025, with 120 animals sourced from Dryandra, Perup and Greater Kingston national parks.
+Brush-tailed bettongs were reintroduced to the island in April 2025, with 180 animals sourced from Dryandra Woodland, Kingston National Park, and Tone-Perup Nature Reserve.
+Unusually hot and dry conditions in the weeks following the species' release led to unexpectedly high mortality - 50 per cent among monitored individuals - but by October of that year surviving animals were noted to be breeding and showing signs of establishment.

+Plans to reintroduce the heath mouse and desert mouse were formally abandoned in 2025, due to the scarcity of source populations.